 After-Hours Solutions and Opportunities

 To address the shortfall, RDR is beginning to have honest discussions with its hospital clients about supplementing after-hours work.
 "We have been working on improving our reimbursement from hospital systems," Dr. Spoden reports.
 "We cover 24/7, and we know how much teleradiology companies charge if they could even provide service—and we know they can't.
-We are working from a diagnostic standpoint to understand what their market value is for what we do after hours."
+We are working from a diagnostic standpoint to understand what the market value is for what we do after hours."

 In the past few years, Ms. Hondl has worked to provide additional education to RDR's hospital clients about funds that are available to help them pay providers a fair market value for imaging services.
 "I've been able to provide some solutions and additional information to the rural hospital administrators about critical access and the value for them to bill globally and pay us on a flat fee schedule," she explains.
 "Rural hospitals can get an extra 15% from CMS if they are considered critical access, and several of our hospitals are.
 Specifically, the language of CMS is that these dollars are there to help them pay providers to get them to come to their rural hospital.
 That additional amount from CMS can be used to help pay us."